I’m a working mom, a devoted wife, an author and a homesteader. I spend my free time eating lunch.

 Growing up in suburban New Jersey, I never dreamed that I would find myself living on a small farm in upstate New York before I was 30.
 But for the last 13 years, my husband and I have been busy raising chickens for eggs, keeping bees for honey, and gardening, all while raising our son.
 In 2011, I discovered home remedies for anxiety after conventional medicine didn't work for me, and since then I have been educating myself through formal training and not-so-formal training about creating my own herbal remedies for common ailments.
 We love living the life of simple homesteading in the heart of the Adirondack mountains.
 We've dabbled in vermiculture and using worms to create great compost for our gardens, raising ducks for meat, and do all we can to reduce our carbon footprint.
 I spend my days in the kitchen cooking wonderful meals for my family, writing creative nonfiction and poetry, teaching yoga in a variety of settings, and creating handmade beaded jewelry of all types.

-Steph Merkle is the Audience Development Editor for the Countryside Network.
-She lives along the foothills of northern Colorado, with her husband, two young kiddos and a feathered flock of Ameraucana chickens.
+Steph Merkle is the Content Director for the Countryside Network, Countryside & Small Stock Journal and Backyard Poultry magazine.
+She lives along the foothills of northern Colorado, with her husband, two young kiddos and a feathered flock of cross-breed chickens.